Orlando Health St. Cloud Hospital celebrates anniversary by announcing enhanced patient safety measures

 Included in the process and procedural changes is an extremely successful hospital-wide hand hygiene initiative, the compliance of which is monitored daily.
 According to the World Health Organization (WHO), when integrated with other critical measures, appropriate hand hygiene is the single most effective action to stop the spread of infection.

-Under Dr. Sharma's leadership, the hospital now provides 24/7 physician coverage in the intensive care unit with additional advanced practice providers support during the day, further increasing safety and care for these very critically ill patients.
+Under Dr. Sharma’s leadership, the hospital now provides 24/7 physician coverage in the intensive care unit (ICU) with additional advanced practice providers (APP) support during the day, further increasing safety and care for these very critically ill patients.

 Chief Nursing Officer Jessie Reid has also been instrumental in leading the charge on many of the nursing and patient care improvements.
 Under her guidance, the hospital has begun work to become stroke accredited and make sure that every stroke patient who enters the hospital gets treated in accordance with the American Heart Association’s Get With The Guidelines (GWTG) performance and quality measures.
 Orlando Health St. Cloud has partnered with EMS in conducting education programs and drills on GWTG, and has established a stroke coordinator to help monitor stroke patients to ensure timely and evidence-based care.